deepjs/getting-started-with-deep/tutorial.md

 the argument is a jquery selector.

-Next we create the view with the deep.View() factory.
+Next we create the view with the **deep.View()** factory.
 A deep.View object needs minimum 2 arguments so it could print something to the browser :

-* how : It could be a string or a function().
-It is HOW you want to produce your html.
+* **how** : It could be a string or a function().
+It is *HOW* you want to produce your html.
 For the first example it is a string containing the html that we want to print.
-* where : Where is the way and the place WHERE you want to put the render string comming from the how argument.
+* **where** : Where is the way and the place *WHERE* you want to put the render string comming from the how argument.
 This is where you will use your loaded jquery protocols.
 The basic usage is :

 protocol::argument

-In this case dom.htmlOf::#content will insert the string of the "how" property in the tag with id="content".
+In this case **dom.htmlOf::#content** will insert the string of the *"how"* property in the tag with id="content".

-the view.refresh() command is the one that launch the action to put the "how" in the "where".
+the **view.refresh();** command is the one that launch the action to put the *"how"* in the *"where"*.